damtrx/Real-Dash-CAN-Stream-XML-for-EMU-Black/README.md

 ### Wiring

-Connect CAN-L and CAN-H to the coresponding pins of the USB to CAN Device.
+Connect CAN-L and CAN-H to the corresponding pins of the USB to CAN Device.
 Connect Ground to USB to CAN Device ground.

 If 120ohm resistor is present in the CAN Bus network then remove the jumper from the USB to CAN Device.